 Have a go at this well-known challenge.
 Can you swap the frogs and toads in as few slides and jumps as possible?

-Use the 'double-3 down' dominoes to make a square so that each side
+Use the 'double-3 down' dominoes to make a square so that each side has eight dots.

 I was looking at the number plate of a car parked outside.
 Using my special code S208VBJ adds to 65.
 Can you crack my code and use it to find out what both of these number plates add up to?

-that the total of the numbers you pass through is as high as
+Can you draw a continuous line through 16 numbers on this grid so that the total of the numbers you pass through is as high as possible?

 This cube has ink on each face which leaves marks on paper as it is rolled.
 Can you work out what is on each face and the route it has taken?

 Is it possible to draw a 5-pointed star without taking your pencil off the paper?
 Is it possible to draw a 6-pointed star in the same way without taking your pen off?

 You have two sets of the digits 0 – 9.
 Can you arrange these in the five boxes to make four-digit numbers as close to the target numbers as possible?

 Can you make dice stairs using the rules stated?
 How do you know you have all the possible stairs?

 Place the digits 1 to 9 into the circles so that each side of the triangle adds to the same total.